-Will lives in the Palouse region of North Idaho with his wife Liz, five sons, and two daughters.
+Will lives in the Palouse region of North Idaho with his wife Liz, six sons, and two daughters.
 Will grew up near the Shenandoah Valley of Virginia and attended college at the University of Wisconsin-Stevens Point, where he earned a B.S. in Biology (2000) and minors in Chemistry and Conservation Biology.
 Through his undergraduate years he participated in numerous biological field studies in fun places like the Bering Sea, Alaska’s North Slope, Western North Carolina, Minnesota, Central Wisconsin, and the Cuyahoga River Valley of Ohio.
 He also interned for the Smithsonian’s Conservation Research Center, where he led an effort studying giant eland reproduction and spent a season caring for and studying wallabies, kangaroos, and other marsupials at the Macquarie University Marsupial Fauna Park near Sydney, Australia.

 Gary Lester is founder/CEO of EcoAnalysts,Inc., an aquatic ecology and taxonomy services firm headquartered in Moscow, Idaho.
 A graduate from the University of Idaho fisheries program in 1992, he pursued graduate studies in Entomology at the University of Idaho College of Agrigulture from 1992-1994, when he started EcoAnalysts.
 The company has sincegrown into North America’s largest privately held provider of taxonomy services, providing support to states/provinces, tribes, private industry and federal clients in the USA and Canada.